FoxSGR/web-orders/README.md

 * GRASP is not well applied in a few areas, such as the back-end services, which have logic that makes them act more like a repository.
 This is common in simple back-end projects, but is not what I aim to implement in my projects.
 It was done to save time and may be reworked in the future.
 * Messy code in one or two places. *When abstraction goes too far?!* Nope.
 It's my fault.
 Examples: `entity-preview-list.component.html` (webapp) and `entity.service.ts` (api).
+* Does not support different users for the same company.
+This is a feature that I would like to implement in the future.

 ## License